 pH measures how acidic or alkaline your nutrient solution is, on a scale from 0 (extremely acidic) to 14 (extremely alkaline).
 Pure water sits at 7, the neutral point.
 The reason pH matters is that it controls whether nutrients are chemically available to plants.
 The ideal range for hydroponic crops is pH 5.5-6.5, with 5.8-6.0 being the sweet spot for most plants.

-When pH drifts outside this range, nutrients become locked out — they remain physically present in your water, but plant roots cannot absorb them.
+When pH drifts outside this range, nutrients become locked out โ they remain physically present in your water, but plant roots cannot absorb them.
 The plant essentially starves while surrounded by food.
 This is why learning how to adjust pH in hydroponics is non-negotiable: without it, no other technique matters.
+For a deeper look at what happens when pH goes wrong, see our nutrient deficiency chart.

 What tools do you need to adjust pH in hydroponics?